 THANKS, DR. SARAH HILL!

-If you enjoyed this session with Dr. Sarah Hill, let him know by clicking on the link below and sending him a quick shout out at Twitter:
+If you enjoyed this session with Dr. Sarah Hill, let her know by clicking on the link below and sending her a quick shout out at Twitter:

 And if you want us to answer your questions on one of our upcoming weekly Feedback Friday episodes, drop us a line at firstname.lastname@example.org.

 - This Is Your Brain on Birth Control: The Surprising Science of Women, Hormones, and the Law of Unintended Consequences by Sarah E. Hill, PhD

 - Dr. Sarah Hill’s Website